webbingbrasil/filament-maps/README.md

 ## Tile Layers

-The map uses OpenStreetMap tiles by default, but you can change it to use any other provider using `getTileLayerUrl()` method or `$tileLayerUrl` property:
+The map uses OpenStreetMap tiles by default, but you can change it to use any other provider using `$tileLayerUrl` property:

 ```php
 protected string | array $tileLayerUrl = 'https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png';